How do I raise chickens?

 Q. How do I transport poultry?

 A. Come with an appropriate carrier: a cardboard box, a cat or dog carrier, a lidded tub, regular poultry crates or whatever.
-Please do not attempt to transport poultry under three weeks old in anything drafty, overly roomy or chilly (please see the next answer for more details).
-Poultry of all kinds will be fearful of transport conditions, because of course they have no idea that they have been specially selected for relocation to Cluckingham Palace, there to be feted and spoiled by their new servants owners.
+Please do not attempt to transport poultry under four weeks old in anything drafty, overly roomy or chilly (please see the next answer for more details).
+Poultry of all kinds will be upset by being caught, boxed and driven home, because of course they have no idea that they have been specially selected for relocation to Cluckingham Palace, there to be feted and spoiled by their new servants owners.
 For this reason, it is wise to arrange to have them travel best in darkness, as this settles them down.
 A closed cardboard box accomplishes this well, and you can plan to drape a cloth over a crate to accomplish the same thing.
+Often we do have extra boxes on hand for transport, at no additional cost.

 Q. Do you guarantee survival?

 A. No. Our policy is ‘All Sales Final.’
 We offer healthy poultry, and there is a lot of risk, especially with baby poultry within the first three weeks of age.
 Most of the risk is from chilling due to drafts and also basic inadequate warmth.
 If you do not transport day old chicks home with proper warmth and coziness, they may easily become chilled and sicken and die.
 If you place your brooder in a garage that will be opened and closed for the car, that may be enough to cause chick death.
 Likewise, a drafty shed is a recipe for brooder disaster.
 Young poultry must be continuously brooded (that is, kept warm and cozy until they feather out enough to maintain body heat without external assistance) in a draft-free environment with a portion of the brooder offering adequate warmth (95-100 F).
+Our Sweeter Heater is the ideal heat source for brooding chicks, and poultry generally.
 Children frequently handling young birds is also risky, unless you are vigilant about returning the handled poultry to warmth as soon as the little birds show discomfort or cry out in distress.
 Please see our next response for transport details.

 Q. How should I prepare before I show up to get my new little chicks?